Jim Chappell

-James William Chappell (born in Michigan in 1955), professionally known as Jim Chappell, is an American New Age and jazz pianist.
+James William Chappell (born 1955 in Michigan), professionally known as Jim Chappell, is an American New Age and jazz pianist.
 During the late 1980s and early 1990s, Chappell placed five albums in the Top Twenty of Billboard's Top New Age Albums chart, and placed another album in the Top Twenty of their Top Contemporary Jazz Albums chart.

 Recording history

 Chappell's first album, Tender Ritual, was a collection of piano solos released in 1985 on his own Unspeakable Freedom label.
 In 1986, Chappell was signed with the newly formed Music West Records.
 That same year, Chappell released Dusk, another collection of piano solos.
 It would be the first of Chappell's albums to appear on a Billboard chart, peaking at No. 19 on its Top New Age Albums chart.

 With his third album, Chappell's records started to include small-ensemble accompaniment and (on 1990s Saturday's Rhapsody) full orchestration.
 His three albums in this style—1989's Living in the Northern Summer, Saturday's Rhapsody, and 1991's Nightsongs and Lullabies—all appeared on the Billboard Top New Age Albums chart.

 In 1992, Chappell switched to the Real Music label, where his music became more jazz-oriented.
 There were four such albums—In Search of the Magic (1992), Over the Top (1993), Manila Nights (1994) and The Earthsea Series, Volume 1 (1994).
 On the latter three, Chappell was backed by HearSay, a jazz quartet.
 The first of them, 1993's Over the Top, appeared on Billboards Top Contemporary Jazz Albums chart.
 This album was also successful in the Philippines, enough such that Chappell booked a three-date concert hall tour of the islands in the summer of 1993 and sold out all of the shows.

 Chappell's final album with Real Music was 1994's Laughter at Dawn.
 It saw Chappell returning to his original style of solo piano and was the last of his albums to appear on a Billboard chart.

 Chappell moved to Gallery Records in 1996 and recorded one album there.
 He released nothing further until 2002, when he began releasing albums on his own Unspeakable Freedom label.
 None of them have appeared on any Billboard charts.